bamless/jstar/docs/docs/tuples.md

 ## Spread in tuple literals

-Just like in list literals, the `...` operator can be used to splice elements of a list or tuple into a tuple literal at any position:
+Just like in list literals, the `...` operator can be used to splice the elements of any *iterable* into a tuple literal at any position:
 <pre class='runnable-snippet'>
 var xs = 2, 3, 4